docker/cli/docs/reference/commandline/ps.md

 9b6247364a03        busybox             "top"               2 minutes ago       Up 2 minutes                            nostalgic_stallman
 ```

-You can also filter for a substring in a name as this shows:
+You can only filter for a substring in a name as this shows:

 ```console
 $ docker ps --filter "name=nostalgic"